To Top

 What are prediction markets?

-Prediction markets are like the stock market, but for more granular predictions.
+Don’t worry: prediction markets are nowhere near as complicated or intimidating as they might sound from that definition.
+In essence, they are like the stock market, but for more granular predictions.
 So, rather than trading stocks or shares of a given company, you’re trading contracts tied to specific outcomes.
+Those outcomes can be about anything happening in the world, from sports to pop culture to politics to current events.

 The options for contracts can be as simple as “Yes” or “No,” such as a real-life betting market about Hurricane Gabrielle reaching Category 5 status.
 They can also be lists of potential outcomes with more than two options, such as who will be named TIME magazine’s Person of the Year, with outcomes including the Pope, AI, Donald Trump, and others.